Essential Gear at a Glance

 - Construction: Marine-grade machined aluminium

-- Backing capacity: 150-20 metres of 30 lb backing minimum
+- Backing capacity: 150-200 metres of 30 lb backing minimum

 Fly Lines

-Match line weights precisely to your rod specifications.
+Match line weights precisely to rod specifications.
 Many anglers carry multiple line types: floating for dry flies, sink tip for swinging streamers and full sinking for deep presentations.
-The Scientific Anglers Amplitude Smooth Infinity features cold-water optimised coating technology.
+Scientific Anglers Amplitude Smooth Infinity features cold-water optimised coating technology.

-Recommended Specifications:
+Essential Specifications:

 - Taper: Weight-forward with short head (9-12 metres)